-In these tools, it’s as easy as the click of a button.
-That’s why frontend and mobile developers enjoy it so much.
+With these tools, it’s as easy as the click of a button.
+That’s why front end and mobile developers enjoy it so much.
 They are not ‘locked down’ to predefined design options inside CMS; they don’t have to make compromises.
 On the other hand, creators don’t have to worry about how their content will be displayed on different digital channels.
 Developers nowadays can access the content repository more promptly and use the best technology in every unique situation.
-As a result, they build delightful user interfaces, solve every client’s inquiry, and make their frontend more competitive.
+As a result, they build delightful user interfaces, solve every client’s inquiry, and make their front end more competitive.
 Even future redesigns get less complicated.
-One can tweak the frontend without tweaking the backend, saving time and resources.
+One can tweak the front end without tweaking the back end, saving time and resources.
 Speaking about resources...

 4. Using headless CMS results in lower costs for companies

-What usually happens when a business owner (using traditional CMS) needs to display content to various channels?
+What usually happens when a business owner (using traditional CMS) needs to display content on various channels?

-The owner has to spend some time to find a specific type of developer familiar with his CMS (it’s harder to find great CMS developers than great front-end developers).
+The owner has to spend some time finding a specific type of developer familiar with his CMS (it’s harder to find great CMS developers than great front-end developers).

 The developer has to use that CMS and work with it, trying not to interrupt business processes (not easy at all).

-It’s long-lasting and tiring.
-And since a traditional CMS is a single development platform, owners must pay for content input, management, and maintenance on two, three, or more different platforms (mobile app, desktop app, website, etc.).
-Not a pretty good business plan.
-Headless CMS reduces operational and technological overhead for cross-platform projects, ergo minimizes the amount of money spent on full-redesign (and the number of developers working hours).
+Headless CMS reduces operational and technological overhead for cross-platform projects, ergo, minimizes the amount of money spent on full-redesign (and the number of developers working hours).